joedooley/sportport-active/wp-content/plugins/squirrly-seo/readme.txt

 Squirrly 5.2.8 it's a stable version of Squirrly SEO and has all the SEO requirements by Search Engines

 == Changelog ==
-= 6.2.1 =
+= 6.2.2 =
 * Compatible with WP 4.6.1
-* Fixed Page Optimization for Latest Post Page
+* Fixed SEO Page Optimization for Post Feed Page and Home Page
+* Update SEO features

 = 6.2.0 =
 * Added Facebook Pixel Tracking Code in Squirrly > SEO > Tracking